andrew/ultimate-awesome/README.md

 - [awesome-sustainable-finance](https://github.com/open-risk/awesome-sustainable-finance) - A curated list of sustainable finance resources (software, data and more).
 - [awesome-tor](https://github.com/polycarbohydrate/awesome-tor) - An awesome list all about Tor (The Onion Router).
 - [awesome-computational-neuro-science](https://github.com/realamirhe/awesome-computational-neuro-science) - A curated list of awesome cns frameworks, libraries, and software + First class pure python Tutorial Series for Spiking Neural Networks 🔥 .
-- [remote-software-companies](https://github.com/RemoteByDefault/remote-software-companies) - Remote software companies list with tech stack and basic information about the compensation.
-Check it out! 🚀.
 - [awesome-ada](https://github.com/samuell/awesome-ada) - Awesome resources and other links related to the Ada programming language.
 - [awesome-stablecoins](https://github.com/sdtsui/awesome-stablecoins) - Curated list of stable cryptocurrency resources and projects.
 - [awesome-cybersecurity](https://github.com/secnotes/awesome-cybersecurity) - A collection of awesome GitHub repositories about security.